Skip to content

 Python library + MCP runtime Run an MCP server locally or in-process §2

-Claude Code plugin (from GitHub marketplace) Add 63 patent MCP tools to Claude Code with two slash commands §3
+Claude Code plugin (from GitHub marketplace) Add 111 patent + trademark + adjacent-IP MCP tools to Claude Code with two slash commands; private/local credentialed deployments expose up to 168 tools §3

 Claude Code skill (standalone, library-user) Install the ip_research skill into ~/.claude/skills/ for Python-library guidance §4

-Stdio MCP (any MCP client) Connect Claude Desktop / Cursor / Cline / CoWork-local / custom client §5
+Stdio MCP (any MCP client) Connect Claude Code / Claude Desktop / Codex CLI / Gemini CLI / Cursor / Windsurf / Cline / Zed / Continue / Copilot Chat / JetBrains / custom §5

-Remote MCP (hosted or self-hosted) Point an MCP client at a deployed HTTPS endpoint §6
+Remote MCP (hosted or self-hosted) Point an MCP client at a deployed HTTPS endpoint — including cloud-only clients like ChatGPT Apps and Replit Agent §6

 Skip to the section you need — they're independent.